 The Ozark chinquapin (Castanea ozarkensis), sometimes called Ozark chestnut, is a drought tolerant hardwood tree once growing to heights of 65 feet and 2-3 feet in diameter.
 It inhabited the rocky upper slopes and ridge tops of the Ozark and Ouachita Mountains in Missouri, Arkansas, Oklahoma and Eastern Texas.
-It was also found in Northern Louisiana, Alabama and Mississippi.
+It is also found in Northern Louisiana, Kentucky, Tennessee, Alabama, Mississippi and Georgia.
 It may have made up to 20% of the species found in the temperate forest west of the Mississippi River.
 It produced prolific nut crops that both humans and wildlife found delicious.
 It bloomed in late May to early June after the threat of frost had passed.

 The trees produced a bounty of sweet nuts every year without fail, and was sought as a nutritious food source by Native Americans, early settlers, and wildlife.
 The wood was highly prized for its rot-resistance and made excellent lumber for barns, furniture, railroad ties and fence post.
 Many Ozark natives fondly remember stuffing their pockets with “chinkapins” on their way to school.

 “The Ozark Chinquapin nuts were delicious and we waited for them to fall like you would wait on a crop of corn to ripen,….. they were that important.
 Up on the hilltop the nuts were so plentiful that we scooped them up with flat blade shovels and loaded them into the wagons to be used as livestock feed, to eat for ourselves, and to sell.
 Deer, bears, turkeys, squirrels, and a variety of other wildlife fattened up on the sweet crop of nuts that fell every year.
 But, starting in the 1950’s and 60′ all of the trees started dying off.
 Now they are all gone and no one has heard of them.”